bmc/spark-hive-udf/README.md

 ### Building with Maven

 Honestly, I'm not a big fan of Maven.
-I had a Maven `pom.xml` file here, but it was too much of a pain to get working properly.
+I had a Maven `pom.xml` file here, but I got tired of maintaining an annoying XML Maven build file, when I'm already maintaining an SBT build file.
 Just use `activator`, above.

 ## Running in Spark